pjreddie/darknet/README.md

   * change line `classes=20` to your number of objects
   * change line #237 from [`filters=125`](https://github.com/AlexeyAB/darknet/blob/master/cfg/yolo-voc.cfg#L237) to `filters=(classes + 5)*5` (generally this depends on the `num` and `coords`, i.e. equal to `(classes + coords + 1)*num`)

-  For example, for 2 objects, your file `yolo-obj.cfg` should differ from `yolo-voc.cfg` in such lines:
+  For example, for 2 objects, your file `yolo-obj.cfg` should differ from `yolo-voc.2.0.cfg` in such lines:

   ```
   [convolutional]